JelteF/PyLaTeX/README.md

 ### Support

 This library is being developed for Python 3.3.
-It currently works for Python 2.7 as well, but further aditions to the library might break that compatibility.
+It currently doesn't work for Python 2.7, but it's mostly syntax and import changes that break it for 2.7.
 It is also only tested on Linux, so it might not work on any different platforms.